ietf-wg-wimse/draft-ietf-wimse-workload-identity-bcp/draft-ietf-wimse-workload-identity-bcp.md

 The terms 'workload' and 'container' are used interchangeably.

-# Architecture and Recommendations {#recommendations}
+# Recommendations {#recommendations}

 This specification relies on the use of OAuth 2.0 {{RFC6749}} and
 {{RFC7523}} for client authentication using a JWT.

-Service Account Tokens used in workload orchestration systems are vulnerable to different types of threats, as shown in this list:
+Service Account Tokens used in container orchestration systems are vulnerable to various threats, as outlined below:

-1. Token theft: Tokens can be stolen by attackers who have already gained access to a workload.
-These attackers can then use these tokens to impersonate the workload and gain access to resources they should not have access to.
+1. Token theft: Attackers who compromise a workload can steal tokens to impersonate it and gain unauthorized access to resources.
-2. Token reuse: Tokens can be reused by attackers to gain access to the system.
-However, expiration times limited the token reuse time.
+2. Token reuse: Stolen tokens may be reused within their expiration period to gain repeated unauthorized access.
+However, the expiration time limits the token reuse time window.
-3. Misconfigured service accounts: Similar to misconfigured access to secrets, misconfigured service accounts can lead to applications gaining more privileges then necessary.
+3. Misconfigured service accounts: mproperly configured service accounts can grant applications excessive privileges.
-4. Theft of token signing key: The token signing key can be stolen by attackers who have already gained access to the control plane.
-However, such attackers also have access to all secrets in the workload orchestration system.
-Hence, resulting in the same impact for use of client_id and client_secret compared to using Service Account Tokens.
+4. Theft of token signing key: Attackers gaining control plane access can steal the token signing key, akin to compromising client_id and client_secret in OAuth, potentially accessing all secrets in the orchestration system.

 The following fields are populated in the Service Account Token:

 1. The 'iss' claim MUST contain a string identifying the worklod orchestrator.
-2. The 'sub' claim MUST contain a string identifying the workload.
-This is also the client_id according to {{RFC7523}}.
+2. The 'sub' claim MUST contain a string identifying the workload, also serving as the client_id per {{RFC7523}}.
-3. The 'aud' claim MUST identify one or multiple authorization servers that are intended recipients of the Service Account Token for client authorization.
+3. The 'aud' claim MUST identify one or multiple authorization servers intended to receive and authorize the Service Account Token.

-Further processing requirements are specified in {{RFC7523}}.
+Additional processing requirements are specified in {{RFC7523}}.

 # Security Considerations